-(a) From the date hereof until the Closing Date, upon reasonable notice, the Seller shall, and shall cause each of the Seller Subsidiaries to, afford the Buyer and its Representatives reasonable access to the bookings, billings, and collections information of the Seller and each of the Seller Subsidiaries to the extent exclusively relating to the Business; provided, however, that any such access or furnishing of information shall be conducted at the Buyer's expense, during normal business hours, under the supervision of the personnel of the Seller or the applicable Seller Subsidiary and in such a manner as not unreasonably to interfere with the normal operations of the Seller shall not be required to disclose, or cause any of the Seller Subsidiaries to disclose, any information to the Buyer or its Representatives if the Seller determines, in its good faith discretion, that (i) such disclosure would jeopardize any attorney-client or other legal privilege, (ii) such disclosure would contravene any applicable Laws, fiduciary duty or binding agreement entered into prior to the date hereof, (iii) such information is pertinent to any litigation in which the Seller or any of its Affiliates, on the one hand, are engaged, (iv) such information should not be disclosed due to its competitively sensitive nature, or (v) such information relates to any Return filed by the Seller or any Affiliate thereof or any of their respective predecessor entities.
+(a) From the date hereof until the Closing Date, upon reasonable notice, the Seller shall, and shall cause each of the Seller Subsidiaries to, afford the Buyer and its Representatives reasonable access to the bookings, billings, and collections information of the Seller and each of the Seller Subsidiaries to the extent exclusively relating to the Business; provided, however, that any such access or furnishing of information shall be conducted at the Buyer's expense, during normal business hours, under the supervision of the personnel of the Seller or the applicable Seller Subsidiary and in such a manner as not unreasonably to interfere with the normal operations of the Seller or the applicable Seller Subsidiary and the Business.
+Notwithstanding anything to the contrary in this Agreement, the Seller shall not be required to disclose, or cause any of the Seller Subsidiaries to disclose, any information to the Buyer or its Representatives if the Seller determines, in its good faith discretion, that (i) such disclosure would jeopardize any attorney-client or other legal privilege, (ii) such disclosure would contravene any applicable Laws, fiduciary duty or binding agreement entered into prior to the date hereof, (iii) such information is pertinent to any litigation in which the Seller or any of its Affiliates, on the one hand, and the Buyer or any of its Affiliates, on the other hand, are engaged, (iv) such information should not be disclosed due to its competitively sensitive nature, or (v) such information relates to any Return filed by the Seller or any Affiliate thereof or any of their respective predecessor entities.